ulfurinn/wongi-engine/content/docs/basics/facts.md

 engine.retract ["Alice", :age, 35]
 ```

-There are no restrictions on what constitutes a subject vs a predicate.
-A term that is used as a predicate in one triple [can be a subject in another](../more-facts), allowing you to build meta-models of your data.

-Any Ruby object that implements `#==` in a sensible way can be used in any position in a triple, except symbols that start with an uppercase latin letter and `:_`, which have special meaning; more on those later.
-Uppercase symbols were chosen because you never see them in idiomatic Ruby code, so they're fair game for overloading.
+Any Ruby object that implements `#==` in a sensible way can be used in any position in a triple.
+The only exceptions are symbols that start with a capital latin letter or an underscore; they have special meanings in the engine.

-For performance reasons, it is recommended to use symbols over strings whenever possible since the engine performs a lot of comparisons.
-Predicates in particular should always be expressed with symbols.
+In addition, it is recommended that predicates be expressed with symbols.

-Now, what can we do with this information?
+Now that we've taught the engine a little about the world, what can we do with it?